 The Blaine Hill bridge (located in Belmont county Ohio) is the longest original "S" bridge in existence on the old National Road.
 At a gradient of approximately 6.3 percent from east to west, it significantly eased, for the first time, the arduous 500-foot western climb out of the valley.

-Crumbling and in poor condition, the bridge was saved from demolition in 1999, and in 2002 Blaine Hill Bridge was designated Ohio's official Bicentennial Bridge.
+Crumbling and in poor condition, the bridge was saved from demolition in 1999.
 Now tucked beneath the 1933 U.S. 40 viaduct and Interstate 70, this bridge illustrates the earliest of Ohio's three eras in national highway transportation.